Zest-studi-o/bookzone-v2/TESTING.md

 ### Known Bugs

-- The shop now button sometimes disappears and then appear again
+- The shop now button sometimes disappears and then appears again
-- Delete book button for admin working sometimes
+- Delete edit delete book button for admin not working
 - In some pages the rating average have awkward display with more digits than normal
+- Some minor validation errors